 Analytical framework;

 We adopted the World Health Organisation (WHO) health systems building blocks framework(17).
 It consists of six building blocks which include; Governance, Human resources for Health (HRH), Service delivery, Health Management Information systems (HMIS), Health Financing and Medical products and supplies.
 It is a health systems assessment framework which allows for the analysis of the entire health systems performance diving deep into its constituent blocks.
 Its proponent is the World Health Organisation and it has been applied in several contexts to analyze the health systems performance.
+It is however lean on articulating demand side/ community components and the dynamic interactions across the building blocks which have potential to impact the health systems performance.
 We conceptualised the Governance to denote aspects of project capacity building directed towards strengthening the oversight and accountability functions of the health systems.
 Human resources for Health (HRH) looked at aspects of skills and other capacity building targeted toward the health workforce.
 Service delivery on the other hand looked at inputs that went into ensuring that the quality of services was of the recommended standards.
 Health Management Information systems (HMIS) focused on data and information systems strengthening while, Health Financing focussed on the funding aspects.
 Finally, Medical products and supplies block examined the capacity strengthening that went into ensuring that medicines and other supplies were at all times present within the health systems.

 Data analysis